-The State Energy & Environmental Impact Center, Woodwell Climate Research Center, and the Massachusetts Office of the Attorney General hosted a three-part virtual event series that provided essential information and tools to help regulators and advocates understand the latest available public and private data about physical, financial, and transition climate risks, how regulators might address key data gaps, and how to harness climate risk data for government decision-making.
+The State Energy & Environmental Impact Center, Woodwell Climate Research Center, and the Massachusetts Office of the Attorney General hosted a hosted a three-part virtual event series that provided essential information and tools that provided essential information and tools to help regulators and advocates understand the latest available public and private data about physical, financial, and transition climate risks, how regulators might address key data gaps, and how to harness climate risk data for government decision-making.

 Every facet of our society is exposed to climate change risks.
 Storms are pummeling state highways and bridges.
 Heat waves and air pollution stress human health.
 Wildfires are destroying real estate and bankrupting businesses.
 And the transition to a clean energy economy means that billions of pension plan dollars invested in fossil fuels are unsafe.
 In order to chart an equitable transition to a resilient, zero-carbon future, we must first understand how to obtain the latest data about climate risks, learn what the data is telling us about our communities, and decide how to incorporate that knowledge into effective policy and advocacy.
 With billions of dollars of new federal funding on the way for climate adaptation and an array of new state and federal policies seeking corporate disclosure of climate risk information, the need to better understand climate risk data has never been more critical.